sumandas27/IntrLinAlgLibrary/README.md

 * Chapter 5 - Eigenvalues, Eigenvectors, and Diagonalization
 * Chapter 6 - Orthogonality

-## Creating a vector and/or a matrix
+# Creating a vector and/or a matrix, and print overloads:

 Creating a vector: ```ila::Vector<D> myVec(1, 2, 3, ...);```